-The MindEd Core Content programme will be an evidence-based e-learning resource, providing educational advice and training to improve mental health outcomes for children and young people.
+The MindEd Universal Content programme is an evidence-based e-learning resource, providing educational advice and training to improve mental health outcomes for children and young people.

-The programme aims to provide a single source of e-learning materials, including content that covers the breadth of children and young people’s mental health, for anyone who works with children or young people on professional or amateur basis (including sports coaches, religious leaders, teachers, lawyers, social workers).
+The programme aims to provide a single source of e-learning materials, including content that covers the breadth of children and young people’s mental health, for anyone who works with children or young people on a professional or amateur basis (including GPs, sports coaches, religious leaders, teachers, police and social workers).

-Delivered through an e-portal, the MindEd Core Content programme will ensure that all those who work with children and young people can learn some simple steps for mental health ‘first aid’ and know when to refer to more specialist help, to help speed up the detection and diagnosis of mental health issues.
+The MindEd Universal Content ensures that all those who work with children and young people can learn some simple steps for mental health ‘first aid’ and know when to refer to more specialist help, to help speed up the detection and diagnosis of mental health issues.

-MindEd Core Content will also be including a selection of sessions shared from the Healthy School Child Programme.
+MindEd Universal Content also includes a selection of sessions shared from the Healthy School Child Programme.

 The Counselling MindEd programme is targeted primarily at qualified counsellors who wish to develop their skills in working with children, young people and young adults; either as continuing professional development (CPD) or as part of an accredited training course.
 The modules are also appropriate for students on an initial counselling training who are interested in working with this client group, or for those on an initial training specifically in child, young person or young adult counselling.

-Developed by a representative group of experts in school-aged health, the curriculum will cover all essential aspects of school-aged health and signpost the best websites, information and guidance on child health.
+Developed by a representative group of experts in school-aged health, the curriculum covers all essential aspects of school-aged health and signposts to the best websites, information and guidance on child health.

-We are currently writing our e-learning material with a team of experts in child and public health; our team represent the breadth of healthcare professionals that interact with school-aged children, including school nurses, GPs, neurologists, paediatrians and clinical psychologists.
+The e-learning material has been written by a team of experts in child and public health; representing the breadth of healthcare professionals that interact with school-aged children, including school nurses, GPs, neurologists, paediatrians and clinical psychologists.

-The Specialist CAMHS Entry Level curriculum is designed to be used by anyone starting to work in targeted and specialist CAMHS.
+The Targeted and Specialist CAMHS Entry Level curriculum is broken down into several sections, intended to be used by anyone starting to work in targeted and specialist CAMHS.
 It is also relevant to anyone working with children and young people who have mental health concerns in the NHS.
 Other professionals may well find some of the material useful.

-It has been developed to support induction, early training, as a refresher for more experienced CAMHS workers and to provide links to other material outside the site.
+It has been developed to support induction and early training, as a refresher for more experienced CAMHS workers and to provide links to other material outside the site.

 Core elements of the curriculum are assessment, diagnosis and formulation, presentation and management of the common disorders presenting to CAMHS, some more complex situations, the impacts of culture and chronic illness on these disorders and their management, children in care or who are adopted, commissioning for commissioners and clinicians involved in these issues and the impact of digital media on the children and young people we see.